MTV Video Music Award for Best R&B

-The MTV Video Music Award for Best R&B was first awarded in 1993 under the name Best R&B Video, and it was given every year until 2006.
+The MTV Video Music Award for Best R&B is an award given out at the annual MTV Video Music Awards.
+The category was first presented in 1993 under the name Best R&B Video, and it was given every year until 2006.
 The following year MTV revamped the VMAs and eliminated all the genre categories.
 However, in 2008, when MTV returned the Video Music Awards to their previous format, Best R&B Video did not return despite four other genre awards doing so.
-It was only in 2019 that the R&B award returned to the VMAs, now under the shorter name of Best R&B.
+It was only in 2019 that the R&B award returned to the VMAs as Best R&B.

 En Vogue, Destiny's Child, Beyoncé, Alicia Keys, the Weeknd, and SZA are tied as this award's biggest winners, each having won it twice.
 Keys is also the category's biggest nominee, receiving her eighth nomination in 2023.
 In 2025, Mariah Carey won, winning her first ever competitive Video Music Award and winning the same night she received the Michael Jackson Video Vanguard Award.